espocrm/documentation/docs/extensions/sales-pack/prices.md

 * All – applies to all Products;
 * Conditional – when a specific condition is met.

-The admin user can add Conditions at Administration > Price Rule Conditions.
+The administrator can add Conditions at Administration > Price Rule Conditions.
 Created conditions then will be available on the Price Rule form.
 Conditions are defined with a [Formula](../../administration/formula.md) expression.
 The expression should return true or false.

 Special functions available for conditions: